StrangeBeeCorp/docs/docs/thehive/user-guides/manage-password.md

 # Manage your Password

-This topic provides step-by-step instructions for managing the password of your [user account](../user-guides/organization/configure-organization/manage-user-accounts/about-user-accounts.md) in TheHive.
+Manage the password of your [user account](../user-guides/organization/configure-organization/manage-user-accounts/about-user-accounts.md) in TheHive by resetting it if you've forgotten it or changing it when logged in.

 ## Reset your password

-Use this procedure if you’ve forgotten your password and need to create a new one.
+If you've forgotten your password, you can reset it from the login page to create a new one.

 1. From the login page, select **I forgot my password**.